Getting a prescription filled

 - Call the phone number on the back of your insurance card.

 - Call the pharmacy you want to use to see if they have a contract with your insurance plan.

 - Make sure the all information is filled in clearly.

 - Bring your insurance card the first time you fill the prescription.

-- When phoning the pharmacy for a refill, the following information is helpful: prescription number, name of medication, and patient's name.
+- When calling the pharmacy for a refill, make sure to give your name, the prescription number, and the name of the medicine.

-Your prescriptions may be less expensive when you order them 3 months at a time through a mail-order pharmacy.
-Buy short-term medications, such as antibiotics and medications that need to be stored at certain temperatures at a local pharmacy.
+- Buy short-term medicines and drugs that need to be stored at certain temperatures at a local pharmacy.